Schedule a Conversation

 Step 1: Add the Fundraise Up Embed Script

 Fundraise Up provides an organisation-level embed script that must be present on any page where a donation button will appear.
-This script is added once, typically to the site's global custom code so it loads on every page.
+In Webflow, navigate to Site Settings → Custom Code → Footer Code and paste the Fundraise Up embed script.
+Save and publish.

 Step 2: Get the Campaign Hash Code